BBN-Q/QGL/doc/index.md

 * `gaussOn` - the first half of a truncated Gaussian shape
 * `gaussOff` - the second half of a truncated Gaussian shape

-The default pulse shape is determined by properties in the [channel library](config.md#channel-library-setup).
+The default pulse shape is determined by properties in the Channel Library.
 However, the QGL programmer may override the default shape with a keyword argument.
 For example, to force the use of square pulse shape we may write:

 ```
 seq = [[X(q1, shape_fun=PulseShapes.constant), MEAS(q1)]]
 ```